 acid and an

 intestine or stomach tissue.

 Treatment cures most ulcers.
-And symptoms go away quickly.
+And symptoms usually go away

 What are the symptoms?

 A burning, aching, or gnawing pain between the

 belly button (navel) and the breastbone.
 Some people also have back pain.
 The

 pain can last from a few minutes to a few hours and may come and go for

 Pain that usually goes away for a while after you take an